The Next Step With Tansy Lau-Tom

 We are all part of the community and citizens of the world.
 I strongly believe that seeing someone do good will inspire others to do good as well.
 It is very important to educate our next generation by being role models and instil the right values in them by volunteering, taking actions and caring for others.

 Can you tell us what are you working on right now?

-EcoDrive continues to work with schools and corporations to organize environmental documentary screenings, talks and provide possible solutions to drive for a behavior change on the reduction of single use plastics.
-We are planning a series of events and projects in 2019 so stay tuned!
+EcoDrive continues to work with schools and corporations to organise environmental documentary screenings, talks and provide possible solutions to drive for a behaviour change on the reduction of single-use plastics.
+We are planning a series of events and projects in 2019, so stay tuned!